vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 close resemblance to the versified smrti on many points, e. g. the prose passages about the duration of the satisfaction of the Manes by the offerings of the flesh of various animals occur almost in the same words in the versified smrti of USanas (Jivananda, part I, p.
 522 ).

 The Auśanasa-dharmasūtra contains several passages in prose which are the same as some verses in Manu.246 The sūtra quotes in one place the divergent views of Vasistha,247 Harita, Saunaka, and Gautama on the question whether a brāhmana could marry a śūdra woman.
 The view of Vasiştha (as quoted in the ms.) is that a Brāhmaṇa could take to wife girls of all the four castes, but in the printed text of Vasistha ( I. 24 ) a Brāhmana is allowed to marry girls of three higher castes only.
-It is possible that the ancient reading of Vasistha's text was 'catasral' (as quoted in the Auśånasa ) which was changed into 'tisrah'.
+It is possible that the ancient reading of Vasistha's text was 'catasral' (as quoted in the Auśānasa ) which was changed into 'tisrah'.
 The passage reminds us of Manu III.
 16 (Sudrāvedi patatyatreh ), but the views ascribed to Suunaka and Gautama in the ms. differ from those ascribed to thein in Manu.
 In another passage Vasistha's views seem to be quoted.48

-From quotatious in Haradatta's commentary on Gautama and from the Smrticandrikä it appears that they had access to a sūtra work of Uśanas dealing with all branches of
+From quotatious in Haradatta's commentary on Gautama and from the Smrticandrikā it appears that they had access to a sūtra work of Uśanas dealing with all branches of

 ................ .